National University of Distance Education

-The National Distance Education University, known in Spanish as Universidad Nacional de Educación a Distancia (UNED), is a public research university of national scope.
-The university was founded in 1972 under the Ministry of Universities.
-It has headquarters in Madrid, Spain, with campuses in all Spanish autonomous communities.
-In addition, there are 14 study centres and 3 exam points in 13 countries in Europe, the Americas and Africa.
+The National University of Distance Education (Universidad Nacional de Educación a Distancia, UNED) is a distance learning and research university founded in 1972 and is the only university run by the government of Spain.
+The headquarters is located in Madrid, with campuses in all Spanish autonomous communities.
+There are 14 study centers and 3 exam points in 13 countries in Europe, the Americas and Africa.
 The University awards undergraduate and postgraduate degrees, as well as non-degree qualifications such as diplomas and certificates, or continuing education units.

-Focused on distance learning combined with traditional classroom instruction (called hybrid or blended).
-With over 150.000 students.
+UNED is focused on distance learning combined with traditional classroom instruction (called hybrid or blended) and supports over 150,000 students.

 Origins and methodology

 Founded in 1972 with the stated purpose of providing education opportunities via a distance education system - in which students are taught while not being physically present - UNED awards the same qualifications as other Spanish universities and has the same entry requirements.

+At UNED, undergraduate students study independently using official course materials provided online or by mail, such as textbooks, study guides, exercises, and multimedia resources.
+Because UNED is a distance learning university, students must organize their own study schedules and manage their time carefully to keep up with the course content.
+They can also attend online or in-person tutoring sessions and participate in forums or study groups to clarify doubts and practice.

+When it comes to exams, students must register in advance to take their tests at official UNED examination centers located in various cities across Spain and internationally.
+Exams usually take place at the end of each semester and can be written, oral, or a combination, depending on the subject.
+During the exam, students are required to demonstrate their understanding of the material by answering questions or completing exercises within a fixed time.

+Importantly, all exams are supervised by proctors at these examination centers.
+The supervisors verify student identity, ensure that exam rules are followed, and monitor the exam room to prevent cheating or any unfair behavior.
+This supervision guarantees the integrity and fairness of the evaluation process.
+While some courses may include continuous assessment through assignments or online activities, the final supervised exams are the main method used to evaluate students and award credits toward their degrees.

 International presence

-UNED currently has 61 study centres in Spain and - with the co-operation of local institutions - 14 international centres.
+UNED currently has 61 study centers in Spain and - with the co-operation of local institutions - 14 international centers.
 These locations provide face-to-face sessions with professors once a week.
-The international centres are located in Bata, Bern, Brussels, Buenos Aires, Caracas, Frankfurt, Lima, London, Malabo, Mexico City, Paris and São Paulo.
-Additionally, there are exam points in Bogotá, Berlin, New York, Rome and Santiago de Chile.
+The international centers are located in Bata, Bern, Brussels, Buenos Aires, Caracas, Frankfurt, Lima, London, Malabo, Mexico City, Paris and São Paulo.
+There are exam points in Bogotá, Berlin, New York, Rome and Santiago de Chile.